 Independent Task Forces

 The Council on Foreign Relations launched the Independent Task Force Program in 1995 with a Task Force on nuclear nonproliferation, chaired by Stephen J. Hadley, who most recently served as the national security adviser in the George W. Bush administration.
-More than fifty reports later, Task Forces have become a trademark of the Council.
+More than seventy reports later, Task Forces have become a trademark of the Council.

 The Council sponsors an Independent Task Force when an issue of current and critical importance to U.S. foreign policy arises, and it seems that a group diverse in backgrounds and perspectives may nonetheless be able to reach a meaningful consensus on a policy through private and nonpartisan deliberations.
 Once formed, Task Forces are independent.
 Task Force chairs, directors, and members are solely responsible for the content of their reports.